 Wearing glasses is no longer a stigma.
 In fact, young people are wearing glasses, even if they don’t need them!
 Glasses are now a fashion statement.
 So, don’t worry about having to wear glasses.
 Also, there is such a wide range of eyewear to choose from, you don’t have to worry about looking old or boring!
 Glasses are now considered a fashion accessory, so why not choose the ones that make you look younger and fashionable or choose several glasses for different occasions.

-June 12th kicks of National Glaucoma Awareness Week, supported by the International Glaucoma Association (IGA).
-The goal is to increase general awareness of Glaucoma and the need for regular eye exams.
+The goal of National Glaucoma Awareness Week, supported by the International Glaucoma Association (IGA) is to increase general awareness of Glaucoma and the need for regular eye exams.
 Glaucoma is known as the ‘silent thief of sight’ because it gradually damages the optic nerve and if untreated can eventually lead to vision loss.

 Summer is on it's way which means wedding season is nearly upon us.
 There is lots to think about if you are a bride that wears glasses or even a guest who wants to make a special impression.
 There are many options for eyewear for weddings so choose a pair of frames that best suits your style and outfit.